Shopify vs Magento: Which eCommerce Platform Should You Choose?

 Magento is also built to be secure, but sellers must set up and manage their own servers, SSL certificates, and other security measures.
 While some hosting providers support it, businesses still need to take additional steps to ensure their stores are fully protected.

-11. International selling - Shopify
+12. International selling - Shopify

 Shopify

 Shopify simplifies international selling through its Shopify Markets feature.
 Merchants can either create multiple stores for each market or manage everything from one store with customized pricing, shipping, language, and content per region.
-Shopify Plus further enhances this with up to 9 additional localized stores.
+Shopify Plus further enhances this with up to 9 additional localised stores.
 Shopify’s integration with payment gateways and shipping providers makes it a strong choice for businesses seeking a quick and easy international expansion.

 Magento

 Magento offers greater flexibility but requires more technical expertise.
 It allows merchants to manage separate stores per region and offers language packs for localization.
-However, Magento’s customization options can become complex and need ongoing development.
+However, Magento’s customisation options can become complex and need ongoing development.
 This makes it more suitable for large-scale operations with specific global requirements.

-12. Community and support - Shopify
+13. Community and support - Shopify

 Shopify